Autism

 Testing for Known Genetic Causes of Autism

-The American Academy of Pediatrics recommends anyone with a developmental delay, intellectual disability or autism diagnosis have the Fragile X DNA (genetic) test.
-It is important to receive the Fragile X-specific test, as Fragile X will not be found by microarray or exome sequencing. .
+anyone with a developmental delay, intellectual disability or autism diagnosis have the Fragile X DNA (genetic) test.
+It is important to receive the Fragile X-specific test, as Fragile X will not be found by microarray or exome sequencing.

 Many individuals with FXS utilize behavioral therapy, but medication can sometimes also be helpful to support speech-language, occupational, and educational therapeutic services, and to allow a child to learn in the least restrictive environment.

-More intensive speech/language therapy, with an emphasis on group sessions, behavioral therapy, and augmentative technology are often indicated for FXS+ASD.
+More intensive speech and language therapy, with an emphasis on group sessions, behavioral therapy, and augmentative technology are often indicated for FXS+Autism.
 Young children should also have intensive therapeutic intervention through early intervention programs.
 Educational strategies may need to include as much focus on daily living skills as on academics.

 Learn More